What is Telemedicine or Telehealth?

 If you are seeing a new provider, you may want to prepare a list of your medical history using a form like this.
 Your provider will ask you questions about this information and it’s better if you have it prepared ahead of time.

-The office will need all of your insurance information and a referral, as this is type of visit is treated like a regular office visit.
+From the scheduling and insurance standpoint, there are few if any differences. the office will need all of your insurance information and a referral, just like an in person office visit.
 Your insurance will be billed for the visit and you will be charged a co-pay for each visit.
+If you are out of network, you may be responsible for the cost of the entire visit.

 Lauren Ott, PA-C is a hernia and pilonidal expert and is offering telemedicine consultations.
-Dr. Michael Reinhorn is a hernia and pilonidal expert and has been offering telemedicine second opinions using 2nd.md since 2014.
+Dr. Michael Reinhorn is a hernia surgeon and pilonidal expert, and has been offering telehealth second opinions using the 2nd.md telehealth platform since 2014.
 Both of our providers are proficient with the technology and have expertise that can be used to help many people remotely.
+We treat conditions such as: inguinal hernia, umbilical hernia, epigastric hernia, pilonidal cyst and pilonidal sinus.